babel/podcast.babeljs.io/episodes/preset-env.md

 **Henry**: That gets into the issue of preset-env that we're going to talk about.
 There's just more that we don't know.

-When you think about browsers, you just think about like Chrome, Firefox, Safari, Edge, Internet Explorer.
+**Henry**: When you think about browsers, you just think about like Chrome, Firefox, Safari, Edge, Internet Explorer.
 And then later, all the mobile browsers.
 And then now there's like the app browsers,

 **Jason**: Facebook's Webview.

 **Henry**: Yeah, or IOT.
 How does that affect the support matrix level?

-Maybe all those things are really old and then it's the same thing.
+**Henry**: Maybe all those things are really old and then it's the same thing.
 The worst case scenario of using present-env is that it just compiles everything.

 #### The complexities of transpilation

-So let's get into what we've realized are problems that we didn't know upfront because we wouldn't have understood the implications.
+**Henry**: So let's get into what we've realized are problems that we didn't know upfront because we wouldn't have understood the implications.

 **Jason**: So we touched on one, which was you have browsers that are not evergreen, but that doesn't go away.
 The IE11s of the world.